Abigailmmoore/ChristianVideoGames/README.md

 ![image](https://github.com/user-attachments/assets/a7cc4da1-0958-4f40-8859-0d73b59998a5)

 "Heroes of Issachar is a city-builder / FPS hybrid.
 This game takes everything you love about classic city-builders and puts a crossbow in your hand to defend the kingdom you have built and extinguish the enemy from the land by raising up an army and recruiting other heroes to join the fight." https://store.steampowered.com/app/305720/Heroes_of_Issachar/

+* Not sure if these are explicitly "Christian", but they're made by Christian developers, anyway.

 ### In development: